It was my first year as a self-contained teacher. I was teaching 3rd, 4th, and 5th graders.

 Not only did I feel like my time was being wasted, but it was disheartening to feel forced to provide instruction beyond my students’ academic levels.

-After polling hundreds of teachers, my teacher author partner, Gabrielle Dixon (Teaching Special Thinkers), and I learned that 95% of special education teachers struggle to adapt curriculum for their 3rd-5th grade classrooms.
+After polling hundreds of teachers, my teacher-author Made For Me Literacy partner, Gabrielle Dixon (Teaching Special Thinkers), and I learned that 95% of special education teachers struggle to adapt curriculum for their 3rd-5th grade classrooms.
 Because academic skill level becomes increasingly difficult past the first-grade level, teachers are expected to use materials that are too low or adapt materials that are too high.

 Meaning the content and skill level of a kindergarten worksheet is often appropriate for a student in a K-1 classroom.
 However, while that same worksheet may be academically appropriate for your 5th student, the content and cutesy clip art is oftentimes too “babyish” and not grade level appropriate.